|Nutrition Facts (per serving)|

 Slowly add the dry ingredients, mixing well.

-Add the oats, pecans, and coconut and stir by hand.
+Add the oats, pecans, and shredded coconut and stir by hand.

 Drop batter by rounded tablespoonfuls onto prepared baking sheets.
 Bake for about 10 to 12 minutes.

-Cool on baking sheet for 2 minutes and then move to wire rack for complete cooling.
+Cool on baking sheets for 2 minutes and then move to a wire rack for complete cooling.